-If the company or individual wants to change the amount or date of a payment you have not cancelled, under the Direct Debit Guarantee Scheme it must tell you about the change in advance.
+Under the Direct Debit Guarantee Scheme, if a company or individual wants to change the amount or date of a payment you make, it must tell you about the change in advance.

 A standing order is an instruction you give your bank to regularly pay a set amount to another account.

 You can cancel a standing order by writing to your bank or using your online or telephone banking service.